-If not pursuing an individualized plan of study, students must choose and complete one of the four concentrations listed below.
+If not pursuing an individualized plan of study, students must choose and complete one of the three concentrations listed below.
 Scroll down for a list of each concentration’s required courses, or click the following links to view more detailed information on each concentration:

 Event & Meeting Management | 9 Credits